apify/apify-docs-v2/sources/academy/switching_to_typescript/using_types.md

 # [](#using-types) Using types

+**Dip your toes into using types with TypeScript by learning about the core types offered by the language, and how to define variables and functions with them.**

+---

 In the previous lesson, we got a rough idea of how types are used by utilizing the `number` type in a function's parameters.
 The `number` type is one of TypeScript's three core types.

 ## Core types